MoebiuZ/OpcodeOne/doc/arch/OpcodeOne_Technical_Documentation.md

 #### MR

-Reads a word from memory to a register.
+Memory Read.
+Reads a word from Memory bus to a register.

+##### Indirect mode

+Reads from the address specified by "%src" register into "%dst" register.

+	MR %dst, [%src]

 | Opcode   | Mode | Dst Reg  | Src Reg   | Unused     |